Ruby and Jet – Silver Paw’s Inspiration

-So it went.
-In 2010 I cashed in 11 lbs of silver scrap at $40 an ounce and by the seat of my pants, purchased my first engraving machine.
+I cashed in 11 lbs of silver scrap at $40 an ounce and by the seat of my pants, purchased my first engraving machine.
 Without any idea of how to work it, I signed up for a show to sell my first tags.
 I spent most of that show on the floor behind my booth trying to figure out how to work the machine while customers wondered where I had disappeared to.
 My husband still shakes his head.

-Following my dream to make the finest looking, most durable pet id tags out there still drives me forward and I’m lucky to be doing it in Maine!
+Following my dream to make the finest looking, most durable pet id tags out there still drives me forward and I feel fortunate to be doing it in Maine!

 About Silver Paw Pet Tags Made in Maine USA